Frequently Asked Questions

 Tender with motor & fuel (1 tank supplied included in hire price)

 Garbage Bags, Al foil, Glad Wrap, Tea Towel, Cleaning Agents, Broom, Mop and Bucket

 All you need to bring is your food, drinks, beach towels, personal items & toiletries (no toilet paper please)

 If you need anything whilst on your holiday there are places accessible by tender throughout the Pumicestone Passage;

 There is ;- an IGA supermarket, butcher, bakery and bottle shop located at Bongaree

 - Bribie Kiosk For Bait and tackle, Ice, Cold Drinks, Hot Food, and Coffee

 Where can we go?

-The operation area of the vessel is smooth waters only which you can go up the passage in a northerly direction as far as Lime Pocket (past Mission Point) and as far south as the mouth of Moreton Bay.
-In good weather conditions (i.e winds < 10 knots and swell < 1m) the vessel is allowed around the bottom of the island including Red Beach.
+The operation area of the vessel is smooth waters only.
+You can go up the Passage in a northerly direction as far as Lime Pocket (past Mission Point) and as far south as the mouth of Moreton Bay.
 It would take approximately 2.5 hrs to arrive at Mission Point Camping grounds from the Bribie Kiosk.